stanman71/Miranda/app/snowboy/README.md

        >> python3 training_service.py 1.wav 2.wav 3.wav saved_model.pmdl

 - move "saved_model.pmdl" to ~/resources/ (rename for easier recall later)
-- add the new hotword in "snowboy.py"
+- add the new hotword and action in "snowboy.py"
 - run  "snowboy.py" and test the new hotword

 </br>